TwoBitMachines/FlareEngineDocs/source/worldManager/sceneManagement.rst

 |

-Each transition gameobject consists of a canvas with an image that contains a Transition shader.
+Each transition gameobject consists of a canvas with an image that contains a transition shader.
 The system implements the common technique of using a black and white gradient texture to specify the pattern of the transition.
 If desired, you can add your own gradients to a new material to create new transitions.
+By default the transitions are using a shader created from Shader Graph.
+If not using URP, you can easily switch to TwoBitMachines/Transition shader for any transition.

 To get started, place a ManageScenes component on a gameobject, organize the scene transition gameobjects as children, set the references, and simply call the LoadNextScene() to load the next scene.